Rockwell X-30: Legacy

 A more modest hypersonic program culminated in the uncrewed X-43 "Hyper-X".

-A detailed, one-third scale (50-foot long) mockup of the X-30 was built by engineering students at Mississippi State University's Raspet Flight Research Lab in Starkville, Mississippi.
+A detailed, one-third-scale (50-foot-long) mockup of the X-30 was built by engineering students at Mississippi State University's Raspet Flight Research Laboratory in Starkville, Mississippi.
 It is on display at the Aviation Challenge campus of the U.S. Space & Rocket Center in Huntsville, Alabama.

 Design

 The original concept was for a conical nose, this evolved (after 1987?) to a flat shovel shape.